 Kangra Airport is the closest airport and only a 30 minute drive from Dharamshala, internal flights in India can be pretty cheap so if you are coming from further away flying to Dharamshala could be an option.
 Check out flights on Skyscanner here and look at transfers from Kangra Airport to Dharamshala here!

-The bus is the easiest and cheapest option even if it’s not the nicest!
+Travelling to and from Dharamshala by bus is the easiest and cheapest option, even if it’s not the nicest!

 There is an overnight bus from Delhi to Dharamshala which I heard is ok and only really bumpy and windy once you’re close to Dharamshala.